-For projects offered in 2022, there is 64% representation from businessmen and professionals from Northern Mindanao and the Caraga Region.
-There is also a notable increase of house purchases from Overseas Filipino Workers from 19% in 2021 to 26% in 2022.
+For projects offered in 2024, there is 57% representation from businessmen and professionals from Northern Mindanao and the Caraga Region.
+There is also a notable increase of house purchases from Overseas Filipino

+Workers (OFW) from 19% in 2021 to 28% in 2024.
+A Brown's profile of OFW buyers has considerably increased and this can be attributed to the type of products being offered and the increased presence of the company and its sales partners in social media platforms.
 The remaining markets are for government employees and those married to foreigners.
 There is also a new market coming from the retirees market, those with Cagayan de Oro roots and have stayed abroad, and are starting to invest in local properties.